Home > Outdoor > Hiking

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Researching dozens of the best women’s hiking pants on the market today, we chose 14 models from popular brands to put to the test.
-Our lead tester, Miya Tsudome, tried each of them personally, taking them on local hikes in southern California, on exposed trails and through prickly desert plants, and on mountain switchbacks with river crossings and bug exposure.
+After researching dozens of the best hiking pants for women on the market today, we chose to test over 20 models.
+Our lead tester, Miya Tsudome, tried each of them personally, taking them on local hikes in southern California, on exposed trails and through prickly desert plants, and on mountain switchbacks with river crossings and bug exposure.ย We considered comfort, durability, freedom of movement, value, style, and features to bring you this list of our top 13 choices.
+Whether you want the top performance of our overall favorite, the Outdoor Research Ferrosi Pants, or the lower price tag of the REI Co-op Trailmade Pants, our top budget-friendly option, we have you covered.

 The Best Hiking Pants for Women in 2024